 HONYPRO®TPR.
 Various plastic TPR profiles, sealing strips, u-shaped sealing strips, refrigerator seals, flat-seal soft groove strips, non-slip cover strips, side strips, anti-smashing strips and other non-standard profiles can be customized...

-TPR or thermoplastic rubber is typically a copolymer that merges the properties of polystyrene (PS) and butadiene (synthetic) rubber.
+TPR or thermoplastic rubber is typically a copolymer that merges the properties of Polystyrene (PS) and butadiene (synthetic) rubber.
 This material was developed to provide much of the property benefit of synthetic rubber while allowing processing (and reprocessing) in the more precise and controllable injection molding process.
 TPR delivers outstanding fatigue resilience, chemical stability, impact strength, and moderate recyclability, with the right processing.

 TPU or thermoplastic polyurethane is a wide classification of polyurethane polymers that share properties such as: elasticity, transparency, wear resilience, and very high resistance to oils.
 The materials are thermoplastic, with a range of degrees of elastomeric behavior.
 Their high strength and resilience are derived from a polymer chain structure consisting of alternating hard and soft segments.